Jesse C. Little

+In Salt Lake City he served as an attorney, sexton, marshal, tax appraiser, military officer and fire chief.
+From 1855 to 1859, he served four terms in the House of Representatives of the Utah Territorial Legislature.

 On October 6, 1856, Little became the second counselor to the presiding bishop of the LDS Church, Edward Hunter.
 Little acted in this capacity until his resignation in the summer of 1874; he was eventually replaced in the presiding bishopric by Robert T. Burton.

+In the 1880s, Little corresponded extensively with Samuel Brannan in an effort to promote a colony and mining enterprise Brannan sought to establish in Sonora, Mexico.

 Little moved to Morgan County, Utah, and lived in Littleton, a town that was named after him which he had helped establish.
 He died in Salt Lake City, Utah Territory, and was buried at Salt Lake City Cemetery.

 Like many early members of the LDS Church, Little practiced plural marriage.
 He had three wives and 27 children.